 So how is this better than cost-per-click advertising (CPC)?

-Before diving into the world of affiliate marketing, I think it’s important to step back and make sure your blog has a solid foundation first.
+Before diving into the world of affiliate marketing, I think it’s important to step back and make sure your blog has a solid foundation.

 What does it mean to have a solid foundation?

-2) You need to have regular traffic coming to your blog.
-I’d aim for at least 5k monthly visitors before you start spending time on affiliate marketing.
-You can start with less, but traffic needs to be your priority at that point, not money.
+2. You need to have consistent traffic coming to your blog.
+I’d aim for at least 5,000 monthly visitors before you start spending time on affiliate marketing.
+You can start with less, but traffic needs to be your priority at this point, not money.

 If you can honestly say that you have these three things down, then I think it’s the right time to start looking to join some affiliate marketing networks and start monetizing your blog.